 The uniform, a purple smock or polo shirt is to be worn at all times when volunteering.
 Some community based service areas have other uniform requirements.
-The uniform needs to be purchased through Volunteer Services at a cost of \$20.
+The uniform can be obtained through the Volunteer Services office.

 The smock or polo shirt is to be worn with white, black, navy, or khaki slacks (no jeans, shorts or leggings are allowed).
 Comfortable low heeled, closed toe shoes are required.